 Date Main items discussed Attendance rate February 15, 2018 Financial statements and other issues of a financial nature Review and approval of the 2017 parent company financial statements and the consolidated financial statements; Proposal to pay a cash dividend of €1.10; Approval of the press release reporting the results for 2017 and full-year guidance for 2018; Authorization of a bond issue with a maximum value of €750 million.
 Strategy Update on strategic projects.
-100% Opposition Setting the amount of the variable compensation payable to Patrick Koller as Chief Executive Officer for 2017; Setting the criteria for determining the variable compensation payable to Patrick Koller as Chief Executive Officer for 2018; Setting the fixed compensation payable to Patrick Koller as Chief Executive Officer for 2018; Acknowledgment of the fulfillment of the 2017 supplementary pension scheme annuities for members of the Executive Committee; Acknowledgment of the achievement of the internal performance condition contained in Performance Shares Plan No. 7; Governance Conversion of Faurecia into a European company: agreement on the conversion agreement and draft bylaws; Acknowledgment of the resignation Jean-Pierre Clamadieu with effect from the General Meeting of May 29, 2018, and decision to change the membership of the Governance Committee from the same date; Review of the results of the assessment of the work of the Board of Directors and its committees for 2017; Assessment of the Board members' independence status; The decision to propose an increase in the total amount of attendance fees from the 2018 fiscal year; Decision to implement the so-called intercontinental attendance fee for Board members residing outside France; General Meeting Review of the first draft of the resolutions to be submitted to the General Meeting of May 29, 2018; Review of the Risks and CSR sections of the 2017 Registration Document.
+100% Compensation Setting the amount of the variable compensation payable to Patrick Koller as Chief Executive Officer for 2017; Setting the criteria for determining the variable compensation payable to Patrick Koller as Chief Executive Officer for 2018; Setting the fixed compensation payable to Patrick Koller as Chief Executive Officer for 2018; Acknowledgment of the fulfillment of the 2017 supplementary pension scheme annuities for members of the Executive Committee; Acknowledgment of the achievement of the internal performance condition contained in Performance Shares Plan No. 7; Governance Conversion of Faurecia into a European company: agreement on the conversion agreement and draft bylaws; Acknowledgment of the resignation Jean-Pierre Clamadieu with effect from the General Meeting of May 29, 2018, and decision to change the membership of the Governance Committee from the same date; Review of the results of the assessment of the work of the Board of Directors and its committees for 2017; Assessment of the Board members' independence status; The decision to propose an increase in the total amount of attendance fees from the 2018 The decision to propose an increase in the total antion of afternative tees from the 2018 fiscal year; Decision to implement the so-called intercontinental attendance fee for Board members residing outside France; General Meeting Review of the first draft of the resolutions to be submitted to the General Meeting of May 29, 2018; Review of the Risks and CSR sections of the 2017 Registration Document.